-They believe that smaller teams are more engaged and innovative as they are not limited to the company’s senior leaders.
+They believe smaller teams are more engaged and innovative as they are not limited to the company's senior leaders.

-To cut a long story short, according to Amazon your team should be as small as possible with just enough resources and skills to perform their tasks.
+To cut a long story short, according to Amazon, your team should be as small as possible, with just enough resources and skills to perform their tasks.

 Mission-based teams by Zapier

-Evolve your team structure according to your business needs
+To sum up: evolve your team structure according to your business needs

 To get a better idea of which approach to choose when organizing your product management, first of all, try to define: